priit/rails3_haml_scaffold_generator/README.markdown

 # Rails 3 HAML Scaffold Generator

+This fork has added translations and priit's own style for psynix scaffold generator:

 Essentially just a copy of the Rails 3 ERB generator with HAML replacements for the templates.

 Original idea from [Paul Barry's article on custom genrators][OriginalIdea]